How Is Online Couples Therapy Possible?

 From there, the process resembles a chatroom or message board in other social media sites.
 You and your partner enter text on a special page that is only visible to you and your counselor.

 If your counselor is online when you type your message, they can respond immediately, similar to the live chat services offered by many websites.
-If your counselor is not online when you post - like any counselor, they have lives outside of work - then they can see your post and respond the next time that they log on.
+If your counselor is not online or in session with another client when you post, then they can see your post and respond the next time that they are available.

 Some people like this system because they can take time to craft their posts or to write longer posts without feeling like they are keeping their counselor waiting.
 If this doesn't sound like it's for you, you can always try to set up "appointments" with your online counselor by scheduling a time to both be available - similar to scheduling an appointment with a counselor that you see in person.

-When you set up appointments, you can also choose to voice or video chat with your counselor.
+When you set up appointments, you can also choose to do a voice call, video chat or even real time texting sessions where each party can see the other person's text messages as they are being written.
 Some people like this more, some people don't.
 It may also limit the kinds of devices that you can use.
 The chatroom-like feature that we described above can be used through any device with an internet connection.
 Voice and video calling, however, have minimum hardware requirements like microphones and cameras.
 Of course, these days, even most mobile devices have this technology.

 If the idea of online couples, counseling still seems strange to you, think about it as being just another form of telecommunications.
 After all, you probably use similar technology at work or even to communicate with your doctor.
 Online therapy isn't that different.